US national stabbed self and cooked up attack story, say cops

 David Parish had told the police he was attacked while jogging in Powai on Tuesday morning.
-However, cops found that his story did not add up.
-But before they could ask him any questions, he hopped on to the first flight back to the US
+But cops suspect he cooked up the story as an excuse to head back to US

 A 51-year-old US national, who showed up at the Powai police station on Tuesday with a wound and ripped clothes, claiming three men tried to mug him, is believed to be lying.
 Police sources say that the Larsen & Toubro employee, David Parish, may have cooked up the story as an excuse not to stay back in the country after his company allegedly asked him to.
 He left for the US right after reporting the alleged attack, without telling the cops.